Safer at Home - Scouting at Home

 It’s critical that we all continue to keep youth protection top-of-mind whether our Scouting activities are taking place in person or through a digital platform.
 Of note, remember that BSA prohibits any one-on-one interaction between an adult leader and a Scout – in person, online, through a web conference, over the phone, via text, or in any other form.

+Detailed youth protection information is available here.
+To ensure you are following safety standards for all Scouting activities, please reference the Guide to Safe Scouting.
 The BSA’s Social Media Guidelines serve as a complement to our youth protection policies.